 Economics is the most popular major at Columbia University in the City of New York.This school's rate of student loan default of 2.0% is significantly below the national average of 7.0%.
-If you're considering learning more, you can view every one of Columbia University in the City of New York's rankings here.
+Look at every one of Columbia University in the City of New York's rankings to learn more.

 Any student pursuing a degree in Biomedical Engineering needs to take a look at Dartmouth College.
 Students from the Biomedical Engineering major at Dartmouth College get 15.5% more than the standard college graduate with the same degree.
 Students who like a more relaxed life will appreciate the school's position in the smallish town of Hanover, New Hampshire.

 This school stimulates networking between students and their teachers, as evidenced by its 8:1 student-to-faculty ratio.Given that 15.3% of Dartmouth's student population originates from outside the United States, you'll have lots of opportunities to interact with students from all over the planet.
 Take a look at every one of Dartmouth College's rankings to know more about the college.

 It's hard to find a better school than Duke University if you wish to pursue Biomedical Engineering as a major.
 Students who graduate from this program report average early career income of bio engineering and mid-career income of $120,311.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 Just 36.0% of college students graduate in four years.
 Duke is way ahead of the pack on that mark with 87.1% of students finishing on time.First-year students are required to live on-campus at Duke University.
-If you're considering knowing more, you can see all of Duke University's rankings here.
+Learn more and find out just how Duke ranks in other categories.

 University of California - Berkeley is a good choice for students pursuing a Biomedical Engineering degree.
 Students who graduate from this program report average early career wages of bio engineering and mid-career wages of $122,354.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.